WorldHealthOrganization/smart-trust/input/pagecontent/concepts_onboarding_checklist.md

+### Onboarding Checklist

-This repository contains the template for building [onboarding](https://github.com/WorldHealthOrganization/smart-trust/blob/main/input/pagecontent/concepts_onboarding.md) information for the Smart Trust Network Attendees.
+This repository contains the a checklist for [onboarding](concepts_onboarding.md) the Trust Network Participants.
 This includes CSCAs, Auth information, signing information and other relevant files for onboarding a participant.
 Videos guides to the steps described here are available on this [page](video_tutorial.html).

 {% include img.html img="Onboarding%20Process.drawio.png" caption="Onboarding Process" width ="60%" %}
 **Prerequisites for Onboarding**